otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 server are outside the scope of this specification.
 Implementers are expected to create their own policy dictating how often their clients upload prekey messages to the prekey server.
-Prekey messages expire when their User Profile expires.
+Prekey messages expire when their User Profile and/or the Prekey Profile expires.
 Thus, new prekey messages should be published to the prekey server before they expire to keep valid prekey messages available.

 A prekey should be published for every long term key that belongs to a user.
 This means that if Bob has a client which only supports OTRv4 and he uploads